BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 directed to something like `x.com`.

 I have the `gen-adblock.sh` script along with my `adblock.exceptions` file in my home directory on the Raspberry Pi.
-When I want to update the DNS adblocker configuration I can just run this script and then restart Unbound.
+When I want to update the DNS ad-blocker configuration I can just run this script and then restart Unbound.

 I've included the source for the `gen-adblock.sh` script in the following Gist on GitHub.